-Except as described in Chapter 4: Description of Benefits under Maternity, you are not covered for services or supplies related to the treatment of infertility including, but not limited to:
+Except as described in Chapter 4: Description of Benefits under Special Benefits for Women, you are not covered for services or supplies related to the treatment of infertility, including, but not limited to:

-- Collection, storage and processing of sperm. - Cryopreservation of oocytes, sperm and embryos. - In vitro fertilization benefits when services of a surrogate are used. - Cost of donor oocytes and donor sperm. - Any donor-related services, including but not limited to collection, storage and processing of donor oocytes and donor sperm. - Ovum transplants. - Gamete intrafallopian transfer (GIFT). - Zygote intrafallopian transfer (ZIFT). - Services related to conception by artificial means including drugs and supplies related to such services except as described in Chapter 4: Description of Benefits under Maternity. - In vitro fertilization services that are inconsistent with the benefit maximums described in Chapter 4: Description of Benefits under Maternity, In Vitro Fertilization.
+- Collection, storage and processing of sperm. - Cryopreservation of oocytes, sperm and embryos. - In vitro fertilization benefits when services of a surrogate are used. - Cost of donor oocytes and donor sperm. - Any donor-related services, including but not limited to collection, storage and processing of donor oocytes and donor sperm. - Ovum transplants. - Gamete intrafallopian transfer (GIFT). - Zygote intrafallopian transfer (ZIFT). - Services related to conception by artificial means, including drugs and supplies related to such services except as described in Chapter 4: Description of Benefits under Special Benefits for Women.